ezpublishlegacy/vagrant-ezp5-puppet-mysql/README.md

   environment: dev
 ```

+## Customizations

+You can define the database, usename, password, location, etc...
+This is defined on the Vargrantfile from line 56 to 64

 ## Limitations

 - There is an issue with the network and guest aditions, you have to use Vagrant 1.3.4 http://downloads.vagrantup.com/tags/v1.3.4
 - VirtualBox 4.2, version 4.3 isn't supported yet

 ## COPYRIGHT
-Copyright (C) 1999-2013 eZ Systems AS.
+Copyright (C) 1999-2014 eZ Systems AS.
 All rights reserved.

 ## LICENSE
 http://www.gnu.org/licenses/gpl-2.0.txt GNU General Public License v2